Published: 8th March 2019

 Report Type: Industry Report

-This report offers some technology solutions to the thornier problems that come with running any art-related business.
+This report is for artists, dealers, gallery owners and curators.
+It offers some technology solutions to the thornier problems that come with running any art-related business.

 MARKETING AND PROMOTION